Orianaqh/Languages/README.md

 ---

-## React App, with a dropdown-list, where the user can choose between different languages,
+## React App, with a dropdown-list
-e.g. (GER, ENG, ES...).
+- where the user can choose between different languages, e.g. (GER, ENG, ES...).